-Following the 2020 AGM, the Squamish Community Foundation ushered in a new Board President, Suzie Soman.
+Following the 2020 AGM, the Squamish Community Foundation ushered in a new Board Chair, Suzie Soman.
 We caught up with Suzie to learn more about her work in the community and what she’s most looking forward to in her new role with SCF.

 Welcome, Suzie!
 Tell us a bit about yourself, what do you do in Squamish?

 Suzie: I am currently working for the Women’s Centre in the drop-in for front-line support and a specialized resource worker for sexual assault survivors.
 I have a passion for working with people, and the programs at the Women’s Centre offer support to those in our community when they need it most.

 Why did you decide to get involved with the Squamish Community Foundation?

 S: I have been involved with the SCF since its inception and have applied for many grants over the years to support programs in the work I do.
 During the summer I participated in the SCF’s Emergency Community Support Funds committee where we helped disperse federal and local relief funds during the pandemic to support non-profit organizations who are responding to community needs.
 Nothing feels better than community helping community!